CleverCloud/clever-components/docs/references/tasks.reference.md

 * See config in `rollup/rollup-npm.config.js` for more details.
 * TODO: link to detailed build documentation

-## `npm run components:build-cdn`

-* Build components for our smart CDN with [Rollup](https://rollupjs.org/) in `dist-cdn` folder.
-* See config in `rollup/rollup-cdn.config.js` for more details.
-* Requires a `GIT_TAG_NAME` environment variable, you can use `x.y.z` when doing some local tests.
-* TODO: link to detailed build documentation

-## `npm run components:build-cdn:versions-list`

-* Build the version `versions-list.json` file in `dist-cdn`, so it can be uploaded on the smart CDN.
-* This is based on the list of tags on the [GitHub repo](https://github.com/CleverCloud/clever-components).

-## `npm run components:publish-cdn`

-* Upload all assets in `dist-cdn` to the remote object storage.
-* TODO: link to detailed build documentation about the CDN mode

 ## `npm run components:check-i18n`

 * Check translations between components and translation files with [i18n-extract](https://github.com/oliviertassinari/i18n-extract).